Climate Change 101: Establishing Fact and Addressing Denial

-1: We know the global average temperature for the last 140 years definitively as well as parts per million of CO2 and other greenhouse gases.
+1: We know the global average temperature for the last 140 years definitively as well as parts per million of CO2 and other greenhouse gases for over 60 years.
 (1)

 2: We know that CO2 is a greenhouse gas meaning it prevents heat from radiating back into space.

 3: We know that burning fossil fuels releases CO2 into the atmosphere.

-4: We know that that decreasing vegetation such as logging increases CO2 levels as the carbon contained within living vegetation is released and CO2 isn’t absorbed through metabolic processes.
+4: We know that decreasing vegetation such as logging increases CO2 levels as the carbon contained within living vegetation is released and CO2 isn’t absorbed through metabolic processes.

 5: We know the concentration of CO2 in the atmosphere in 1880 was 291ppm and today it is 414ppm.
 (2) More importantly, we know the CO2 concentration by measurement in 1958 was 316ppm.

 6: We know the global average temperature has risen by about 1 degree Celsius during the same time.
 (3)

 7: We know through ice cores the atmospheric composition and global average temperature for the last 800 thousand years.
 The bubbles within the ice preserve the composition of the air, and the isotopes within the atoms of hydrogen and oxygen reveal temperature.
 (4) CO2 levels from ice cores are easy for people to understand but understanding how temperature is measured through ice cores is probably beyond most people’s ability to explain.

 8: CO2 has not exceeded 300ppm in 800,000 years.
 (5)